apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/guide/installation/docker.md

 $ bash ./docker/build/hooks/build
 ```

-### How to add an environment variable for Docker?
+### How to Add an Environment Variable for Docker?

 If you would like to do additional initialization in an image derived from this one, add one or more environment variables under `/root/start-init-conf.sh`, and modify template files in `/opt/dolphinscheduler/conf/*.tpl`.